...

 Olive oil has emollient properties, means it has softening and soothing effect especially to the skin, which can help soften dry skin and improve skin texture.

-Olive oil has antioxidative and moisturizing properties and can be used to treat people with seborrheic dermatitis, acne, psoriasis, and atopic dermatitis.
+Olive oil also has antioxidative and moisturizing properties and can be used to treat people with seborrheic dermatitis, acne, psoriasis, and atopic dermatitis.

 3. Anti Ageing Properties